Substance Use Track (155216)

 • Interns may see patients for individual treatment of substance abuse.

-• Intern can observe treatment of addiction from the medical model by attending rounds and team meetings (virtually due to COVID-19).
+• Intern can observe treatment of addiction from the medical model by attending rounds and team meetings.

 • Interns may assist the psychologist in program development and/or implement new groups and interventions.